crayfishx/network_config/README.md

 SLAVE=yes
 ```

-... aswell as all the inherited configuration from the `bond_interface` type.
+... as well as all the inherited configuration from the `bond_interface` type.

 The `bonds` hash can also contain other bond specific configuration to apply to the bond interface (`bond0` in our example).
 Eg: